 Day 2 - Alpine meadows of Pokljuka plateau and lake Bohinj

 We start biking day in heart of Triglav national park.
 From lake Bled we climb to Rudno polje and from there towards one of the nicest alpine meadows – Zajamniki and Uskovnica with many traditional shepherd’s huts that are nowadays transformed into idyllic holiday houses.
 There is a mountain hut at Uskovnica and provides ‘first aid’ for the hungry and thirsty.
 The meadows, forests and views of the Julian Alps and Bohinj mountains will surely captivate you.
 From Uskovnica we descent on gravel road to lake Bohinj.
 After bike tour swim in Bohinj lake it’s a must.
 Overnight stay in Bohinj.

 (cca.
 56 km and 1200 A-meters to climb – 80% gravel and fire roads, 20% tarmac)

 Day 3 - Canyoning

 We will move to the Soča valley.
 This is your »day off« but on this day you will enjoy the coolest activity in the valley (besides biking, of course!) – canyoning.
-The activity in cooperation with Positive Sport can be described as a dynamic descent through hidden canyons which includes sliding down natural roller coasters, jumping into beautiful pools and rope climbing down or up impassable though spectacular waterfalls.
+The activity in cooperation with our partner outdoor agency can be described as a dynamic descent through hidden canyons which includes sliding down natural roller coasters, jumping into beautiful pools and rope climbing down or up impassable though spectacular waterfalls.
 After canyoning trip we can have lazy afternoon in Kobarid and check out the museum of the Isonzo front, one of the bloodiest and longest lasting battles of the First World War or take few beers in local brewerie.
 Overnight in Kobarid.
-Dinner is not included on this day we can suggest and take guests to some local restaurants.

 Day 4 - Kobariski stol mountain pass